jameshaydon/lawvere/README.md

 "Player {.leader} is winning by {.delta} points!"
 ```

 - Compile to any category.
-Can target any category that has structures corresponding to the programming features you use ([cartesian closed](https://ncatlab.org/nlab/show/cartesian+closed+category), [distributive](https://ncatlab.org/nlab/show/distributive+category), etc.).
+Target any category that has structures corresponding to the programming features you use ([cartesian closed](https://ncatlab.org/nlab/show/cartesian+closed+category), [distributive](https://ncatlab.org/nlab/show/distributive+category), etc.).
 Comes with is an evaluator in Haskell and a compiler to JavaScript.
 - Effect system based on freely generated effect categories.
 - Point free functional programming (no lambdas); a categorical take on concatenative programming.